-Table 0.2 Rectassification

-Proposal Description Justification

-Project Operations (PO) Lands under the prior classification of Operation and Maintenance were converted to the new and similar classification of Project Operations and increased by 94 acres for a total of 261 acres due to improved mapping and the following: • 8 acres from Aesthetics • 51 acres from Recreational Areas Priority 1 • 35 acres from improved measurement technology.
-The Project Operations land classification was expanded due to the creation of permanent weirs and to protect visitors near the water intake structures around the Lake.
+Proposal Description Justification Project Operations (PO) Lands under the prior classification of Operation and Maintenance were converted to the new and similar classification of Project Operations and increased by 94 acres for a total of 261 acres due to improved mapping and the following: • 8 acres from Aesthetics • 51 acres from Recreational Areas Priority 1 The Project Operations land classification was expanded due to the creation of permanent weirs and to protect visitors near the water intake structures around the Lake.
 The conversion of these lands will have no effect on the current or projected public use.